310mc/https-310mc.github.io-tl/source/_posts/management_story/tetora.md

 Thing is, though, it's not easy beating it.
 I've gotta train harder and harder…

-Wait, how could I forget—that's *exactly* what fires you up about it!
+Wait, how could I forget— That's *exactly* what fires you up about it!
 Sorry 'bout what I said earlier!
 I shouldn't have made it sound so easy!
 {% endbubble %}

 {% bubble Midori %}